What is PREP?

 The evidence is clear nationwide that the more you participate and engage in extra-curricular activities throughout your time at college, the more PREPared you are for career upon graduation.
 So step up to PREP and take full advantage of all the opportunities open to you to progress.

 Your 250 hours of open opportunities in addition to your 750 hours of internship opportunities will enhance your student experience and ensure progressive engagement toward career readiness upon graduation

 The full list of Registered Student Organizations and Clubs, personal and professional development, internship, volunteering and mentoring, and leadership opportunities can be found on the Office of Student Involvement (OSI) website.
+A list of Rosen College Registered Student Organizations (RSO’s) can also be found HERE.
 You may also find a list of Registered Student Organizations and clubs by following this path in Webcourses Rosen College HUB.
 The page is in Modules – Additional Resources – Student Groups.